 - Flood Forecast for early, mid, late monsoon period

 - Minimum Water Level Bulletin

-(19.8.2017) According to the observations at (13:30)hrs M.S.T today, the low pressure area over the Northwest Bay of Bangal and adjoining Odisha coast (India) still persists.
-Monsoon is moderate to strong over the Andaman Sea and Bay of Bengal.
+(19.10.2017): According to the observations at (06:30)hrs M.S.T today, the low pressure area over the west central Bay of Bengal still persists.
+It is forecast to further intensify into a depression during next (24)hrs.
+Weather is partly cloudy over the south Bay and cloudy over the Andaman Sea and elsewhere over the Bay of Bengal.